cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 1.0) using the color picker at the bottom of the scene tree.
 The background of the 3D view should be modified accordingly.

-Now we would like to add some light to the scene.
+Now, we would like to add some environment object (a floor and some walls).
+A predefined node called `RectangleArena` is designed to accomplish this task quickly.

 > **Hands on**:
 Select the last node of the scene tree view (`Background`).
-Click on the `Add` button at the top of the scene tree view.
-In the open dialog box, and choose `New node / DirectionalLight`.
-The new node has been added but since there is no 3D object in the scene, the result of this operation is not visible yet.
+Click on the `Add` button at the top of the Scene Tree View.

-Now, we would like to add some environment (a floor and some walls).
-A predefined high-level node called `RectangleArena` is designed to accomplish this task quickly.

-> **Hands on**:
-Select the last node of the scene tree view (`DirectionalLight`).
-Click on the `Add` button.
 In the open dialog box, choose `PROTO (Webots) / objects / floors / RectangleArena`.
 The new node has been added and is appearing far away.
 Use the left click and the wheel of the mouse in the 3D view to choose a better viewpoint.

+However, the rectangle arena appears black because the scene is still unlit.
+Now we would like to add some light to the scene.

+> **Hands on**:
+Select the last node of the scene tree view (`RectangleArena`).
+Click on the `Add` button.
+In the open dialog box, choose `New node / DirectionalLight`.
+The new node has been added and we can admire our rectangle arena's colors.

 It's a good time to improve the scene light.